Diversity On Its Own Is Not Enough

 Takeaways

-• Diversity on its own is not enough
+Diversity on its own is not enough.

-It is essential to not use diversity as a box-ticking exercise just to fill quotas.
-No matter how diverse your team is – if they don’t feel included, they will never feel comfortable or valued enough to contribute their diverse ideas and experiences.
+• It is essential not to use diversity as a box-ticking exercise just to fill quotas.
+No matter how diverse your team is, if they don’t feel included, they will never feel comfortable or valued enough to contribute their diverse ideas and experiences.

 Oakstone International